ACORN's mission is to promote the growth and health of local food and agriculture in Vermont's Champlain Valley.

-- Partner with local health care providers, the Vermont Department of Health, and the Vermont Youth Conservation Corps to provide “Health Care Shares” to 75 families in Addison County.
+- Partner with local health care providers, the Vermont Department of Health, and Addison County farmers to provide “Health Care Shares” to 75 families in Addison County.

 - Host 4-6 community meetings around sustainable local food systems.
 These would take the form of table-top exercises focused on community and problem solving.

 - Partner with local preschools to institute and sustain a Farm-to-Preschool Program.
 This program would focus on nutrition, cooking, and health for young families.
 We would like to empower and make assets of these families to ensure the future of the local food system.